TomonobuHayakawa/spresense/sdk/README.md

-Spritzer is the code name of the product CXD5602 produced by Sony Semiconductor Solutions Corporation.
+SPRESENSE is the code name of the product CXD5602 produced by Sony Semiconductor Solutions Corporation.
 The CXD5602 is ARM powered SoC, including many peripherals for IoT and wearable solutions.

-SPRITZER SDK is based on NuttX.
+SPRESENSE SDK is based on NuttX.
 So please refer to [original NuttX site](http://www.nuttx.org/) to see basic kernel information.

 This SDK constructed by series of libraies, drivers and architecture specific